JayeshKakkad-Rotoclear/Etikettdruck/docs/architecture/05-deployment-architecture.md

 ### 19.1 Deployment Strategy

 #### Target Environment: Windows Server
 The Etikettdrucker system is designed for deployment on Windows Server infrastructure to integrate with existing Rotoclear systems and label printer hardware.
+The system has reached v1.0.0-beta status with enhanced dashboard capabilities and improved quality control workflows.

 #### Deployment Models